blurringtheboundaries/sound-ideas/README.md

 Instead, as much as possible, we have developed the back-end code as a set of open-source libraries/modules to be published on NPM.

 This is still a work in progress, and at present we are using the repository for testing and communicating with our collaborators.
 Some instruments may have limited functionality or accessibility issues during testing, and may fail automated accessibility checkers in part due to our custom touch screen interfaces.
-Our preference is to employ human testers and collaborators with lived experience ;)

 If you encounter any barriers while using any of the pages, please let us know and we will do our best to fix them.

 If you would like to use (or contribute to) any of the code here, or simply have any questions, get in touch!

 ### Icons
 Some icons have been used from [Noun Project](https://thenounproject.com/) as indicated by the noun prefix in the relevant filenames.

 We have incorporated these through a paid license, but they may also be licensed through the original artists under a Creative Commons license.
 Please check the Noun Project site for details.

 ### Sound files
 Some sound files in the instrument demos have been used from [Freesound](https://freesound.org/) as indicated by the freesound prefix in the relevant filenames.

 Relevant attributions and licenses will be uploaded alongside the files.

 ## Acknowledgements